Ohm-sudo/ball-game/README.md

 Push 5 randomly located balls into a hole!

 ## How to Play
-1. Click on the "<> Code" button above.
+1. On this Github repository, click on the "<> Code" button.
 2. Download ZIP.
 3. Open the ZIP file.
 4. In the "ball-game-main" folder of the ZIP file, open "ballgame.html"